andrew-pyle/orange-pi-hadoop-cluster/index.md

 Both `datanodes` up!

 ### Hadoop Configuration
+> A Hadoop cluster stands or falls with its configuration.

+This is by far the most complex and important part of a Hadoop cluster.
+It seems that a cluster's performance is entirely dependent on the efficiency of its configuration.
+I did not count on needing to understand the architecture of the Hadoop system to install and use a cluster.
+However, as it turns out, you must be familiar with it at a high-level before you can touch the first configuration file.

+#### Change Configuration Scheme
 I'm going to try the Hadoop configuration from [Jason Carter's blog](https://medium.com/@jasonicarter/how-to-hadoop-at-home-with-raspberry-pi-part-3-7d114d35fdf1) (parts 2 & 3 specifically), as we did above.
 1. `yarn-site.xml`
 ```xml